Our Research Standards

 Vitamins Women Guide was created with one purpose: to give women over 50 honest, research-backed supplement guidance they can actually trust.

 We know how overwhelming the supplement world can be — thousands of products, conflicting claims, and marketing that preys on your concerns.
-That’s why every guide we publish follows a strict research process, rooted in peer-reviewed science and designed specifically for the needs of women in midlife and beyond.
+That’s why every guide we publish follows a strict research process, rooted in peer-reviewed science and written specifically for the needs of women in midlife and beyond.

 Our Four Research Pillars